heysiridu/BizBench-AgenticWorkflow/README.md

 ## 🚀 Overview

-This script enables **programmatic control of ChatGPT through Chrome's DevTools Protocol (CDP)**.
+This script enables **programmatic control of ChatGPT through Chrome’s DevTools Protocol (CDP)**.
-It simulates a complete human interaction flow with ChatGPT's **Agent Mode**, including:
+It simulates a complete human interaction flow with ChatGPT’s **Agent Mode**, including:

 1. Connecting to an existing Chrome session
 2. Finding an open ChatGPT tab